News and Events

 R. Dennis Cook has been named 2016 KSU Alumni Fellow for the College of Arts & Sciences.
 Dr. Cook is currently a full professor and director of the School of Statistics at the University of Minnesota.
 He earned a master's degree in statistics from K-State in 1969 and a doctorate, also in statistics from K-State, in 1970.
 At the University of Minnesota, he has served a ten-year term as Chair of the Department of Applied Statistics, and a three-year term as Director of the Statistical Center.

 His research areas include dimension reduction, linear and nonlinear regression, experimental design, statistical diagnostics, statistical graphics and population genetics.
 He has authored over 200 research articles and is author or co-author of two text books – An Introduction to Regression Graphics, and Applied Regression Including Computing and Graphics – and two research monographs, Influence and Residuals in Regression, and Regression Graphics: Ideas for Studying Regressions through Graphics.
-Background on these works can be found at http://www.stat.umn.edu/~dennis/.
+View background on his research.

 In a seminal 1977 publication, Dr. Cook introduced Cook’s Distance (Cook’s D), a widely used statistic that measures the relative influence of each individual case in a sample of data on the results of a regression analysis.
 It is used to discover whether one or more cases have such a large effect that they might distort the overall results of the regression.